cguttweb/nuxt-portfolio-blog/content/posts/css-media-queries.md

 A full list of features can be seen on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media#media_features)

 There are some newer queries that were added in [level 5](https://drafts.csswg.org/mediaqueries-5/) of the specification including `prefers-color-scheme` and `prefers-reduced-motion`.

+- `prefers-color-scheme` - this is used to check if a user has indicated a preference for a light or dark theme either via their operating system or a user agent setting

+**Note**: this is is **not** supported in Internet Explorer but is in all other major browsers*